DTM-Tools/exome_v1.0/README.md

 - **-a**: Run annovar analysis to capture additional variants in the blood group genes.
 Annovar must be run independently by the user; DTMTools expects Annovar output files in the input directory.
 Expected file names are specified in _rylantools/additional\_findings\_stage.py_.
 - **-n**: Do not clean up temporary files (for debugging).
-- **-m**: Number of parallel processes to make the analysis fatser.
+- **-m**: Number of parallel processes to make the analysis faster.
 For use in multicore machines.
 Recommended one per core.
 Maximum number of threads = number of chromosomes.
 - **-r**: Directory where the FASTA genomic reference files and respective index are found.
 Software also expects genomic coordinate .csv failes in this directory (_ChromoList.csv, ChromoInDelList.csv, Multi.csv_).
 - **-o**: Ouptut will be written as a .json file in this specified directory.
 - **-i**: Directory where aligned, sorted bam files and indexes are located.
 If _-a_ option is used, DTMTools expects Annovar output files in this directory.